NYC Woman Arrested After Racist Rant And Physical Assault On A Subway

 A video captured of an altercation fueled by racism on a New York City subway is shocking and angering the nation.
 The video, which was captured earlier this week, depicts Anna Lushchinskaya, a 40-year-old white woman, attacking a fellow passenger.
 The victim was a 24-year-old Asian woman who reportedly bumped into Lushchinskaya by accident.
 Lushchinskaya went into a sudden rage and launched into a racist tirade that caught the attention of all nearby passengers, according to CNN.

 The incident occurred on the northbound D train in the early hours of Tuesday morning.
-Lushchinskaya began shouting profanity and racial slurs towards the victim and anyone else who tried to intervene.
-At one point, the video shows her pulling her back before reaching into her purse for keys and an umbrella which she used as weapons against the woman.
+Lushchinskaya began shouting profanity and racial slurs toward the victim and anyone else who tried to intervene.
+At one point, the video shows Lushchinskaya pulling the woman back before reaching into her purse for keys and an umbrella which she used as weapons against the woman.
 Although the victim tried to protect herself, she didn’t raise a hand against Lushchinskaya.

 “She’s not even fighting you back,” a passenger is heard saying while trying to persuade her to stop.
-“Your white privilege ain’t working over here,” another said.

 A Brooklyn woman whose racist, profanity-laced tirade on the New York subway was captured on video has been charged with felony assault after she struck a fellow passenger, authorities say https://t.co/heTOpt0EfT pic.twitter.com/Ouxd1dxM25